Shiva: Explore and Use the Hindu God's Magick in Your Practice

 The Cernunnos Connection

 There are some who believe there is a connection between Cernunnos and Shiva in his Pashupati form or avatar.
-The main evidence sited for this is the image of Cernunnos on the Gundestrup cauldron and the image of Shiva as Pashupati.
+The main evidence cited for this is the image of Cernunnos on the Gundestrup cauldron and the image of Shiva as Pashupati.
 They share a similar yogic pose, both are surrounded by animals, both have a snake torque or garland, and both are adorned with horns.

 Shiva Nataraja: Lord of the Dance